 Hey there new friend!
 I'm Emily, a newborn, family & wedding photographer serving San Luis Obispo, CA and beyond.
 I hope you enjoy viewing my recent work, passion projects and adventures, along with some great resources for finding a photographer and making the most of your session!

-I hear it all the time… “My kids are nuts, there is no way we can get photos done” or “I don’t think my kids will sit still long enough for you to get a good shot, is it still worth it?”
+I hear it all the time… “My kids are wild, there is no way we can get photos done” or “I don’t think my kids will sit still long enough for you to get a good shot, is it still worth it?”
 Mama, you are not alone!
 If there is one thing you learn real quick as a parent… or really just anyone who spends time with children… it is that they don’t always cooperate.
-That’s the politically correct version of “children will turn into small screaming dictators at the least convenient time, most likely in public or during an important event.”
-Can I get an amen??

-As a mom of two VERY strong willed girls, I know this to be true and sometimes the break down is unavoidable.
-BUT after 9 years of raising and photographing small children, I have honed in on some tips for success during your family portrait session with small kiddos that I wanted to share on our first “Family Friday” post.
+As a mom of two VERY strong-willed girls, I know this to be true and sometimes the break down is unavoidable.
+BUT after 12 years of photographing small children, I have honed in on some tips for success during your family portrait session with small kiddos.

 Kids feed off our stress.
 Seriously, they are like little emotion sponges.
 So plan ahead, get ready extra early to avoid rushing and inevitably stressing out.
 If you are stressed your kids will be too and that’s a recipe for a meltdown.